Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Statistical learning of a robust-to-noise neural network

 \begin{definition} Let $q, D, L, W \in \N$, and $B > 0$.
 We denote by $\NN(D, q, L, W, B)$ the set of NNs with $L$ hidden layers, $D$-dimensional input and $q$-dimensional output, with at most $W$ non-zero weights, which are bounded in absolute value by $B$.
 Moreover, we set

 We denote the associated sets of realizations by $\RNN(D, q, L, W, B)$ and $\RNN_\ast(D, q, L, W, B)$, respectively. \end{definition}

 Next, we state a bound for the generalization error of empirical risk minimization when multi-dimensional output is used.
-Similar results may exist in the literature.
+Similar results may exist in the literature, see e.g. \cite[Theorem 10.1]{AnthonyBartlett} for the univariate case.
 To keep the manuscript self-contained, we add a proof of the result. \begin{proposition} Let $m, q, D, L, W \in \N$.
 Let $g \colon [0,1]^D \to [0,1]^q$ and let $\mathcal{D}$ be a distribution on $[0,1]^D$.

 Then, for every $\Phi \in \NN_\ast (D, q, L, W, B)$ and every $\epsilon >0$

 In particular, for $p \in (0,1)$ it holds with probability $1-p$ over the choice of $(x_i)_{i=1}^m \sim \mathcal{D}^m$ that

 \end{proposition} \begin{proof} We first observe that $\RNN_\ast (D, q, L, W, B) \subset \bigotimes_{j = 1}^q\RNN_\ast (D, 1, L, W, B)$ and hence, by \cite[Lemma 6.1]{grohs2021proof}, that $\RNN_\ast (D, q, L, W, B)$ can be covered by